The Graffiti Street Art of Toronto, Canada

 Our favourite that morning was a funky afro diva painted onto a garage door; clever highlighting and shading brought it alive.
 In fact they were all so amazingly cool it gave the city a modern, trendy vibe.

-Well done to Toronto.
-Their graffiti street art gave them the ‘wow’ factor, making it one of our favourite cities.
+Well done to the city.
+The graffiti street art of Toronto gave them the ‘wow’ factor, making it one of our favourite cities.

 What are your thoughts about graffiti?
 Is it art or simply vandalism?